-PRESS RELEASE: The 24 foot Wind Tunnel in building Q121, will act as a unique site for Thor’s sound installation, which responds to its inimitable physical architectural and acoustic qualities.
+PRESS RELEASE: The 24 foot Wind Tunnel in building Q121, will be reawakened as an immersive experience through a new commission by artist Thor Mcintyre-Burnie, responding to its historic role and inimitable physical architectural and acoustic qualities.
 His work here replaces the test plane with serendipitous moment captured in the sky’s and airwaves of 1942, when the BBC’s annual live Nightingale broadcast (First broadcast 90 yrs ago this May) picked up a whole fleet of Bombers on their way to Germany.
 Incorporating new choral work devised and recorded within the wind tunnel, his piece fills the vast space with the voices of men who used to work here.
-This 1942 story then feeds into 3 further works in the R52 building, exploring a moment of anechoic silence; re-awakening the wooden beast with the darker trajectory of this story, marrying film from the latest research into nano insect drone technology with the growling drone of the FSO’s bass player, also recorded within Q121 and culminating on lighter playful homage to birds and the possibility of flying for the thrill of it.. (more detailed info about below)
+This 1942 story then feeds into 3 further works in the R52 building, exploring a moment of anechoic silence; re-awakening the wooden beast (a further extraordinary wind tunnel) with the darker trajectory of this story, marrying film from the latest research into nano insect drone technology with the growling drone of the FSO’s double bass player, also recorded within Q121 and culminating on lighter playful homage to birds and the possibility of flying for the thrill of it.. (more detailed info about below)

 MORE DETAILED INFO ABOUT ‘FLYING INTO THE DAWN’ :

 Its a funny thing that when you are an artist working with sound you become a ‘Sound Artist’, where upon the art is often seen as the sonic content.. – yet the thing that attracts me about utilising sound is that “sound does not exist in a vacuum..“.